ChanceTheHacker/ChancesBlog/content/2019-11-03-lead-by-example/index.md

 ---

 #Lead by asking questions
 Something beautiful just happened to me.
-I’m at work, and in between tasks sometimes i work on my site <a href="https://chancethehacker.com" rel="nofollow noopener noreferrer" target="_blank">Chance The Hacker</a> or write blog posts on google docs.
+I’m at work, and in between tasks sometimes I work on my site <a href="https://chancethehacker.com" rel="nofollow noopener noreferrer" target="_blank">Chance The Hacker</a> or write blog posts on google docs.
 I was fiddling with another blog post I’m working on and stopped to check in with a new guy on site.
 I spoke with him for a couple minutes, getting to know the guy.

 As I walked off, he said "Hey Chance?"